python/cpython/Doc/library/os.rst

    The variants which include a "p" near the end (:func:`execlp`, :func:`execlpe`, :func:`execvp`, and :func:`execvpe`) will use the :envvar:`PATH` environment variable to locate the program *file*.
-When the environment is being replaced (using one of the :func:`exec\*e <execl>` variants, discussed in the next paragraph), the new environment is used as the source of the :envvar:`PATH` variable.
+When the environment is being replaced (see *Environment variables* below), the new environment is used as the source of the :envvar:`PATH` variable.

    The variants without "p" (:func:`execl`, :func:`execle`,